MadBomber/htm/docs/setup_local_database.md

 This will:
 1. Initialize HTM with real EmbeddingService
-2. Create 3 sample nodes
+2. Create 6 sample conversation messages
-3. Generate embeddings via pgai triggers calling your local Ollama
+3. Generate embeddings client-side using your local Ollama

 Expected output:

 ```
 Seeding database with sample data...
-Note: This requires Ollama to be accessible from your database server.
+Note: This requires Ollama to be running locally for embedding generation.
-      For cloud databases, ensure Ollama endpoint is publicly reachable.

-  Creating sample nodes...
+  Creating sample conversation...
-✓ Database seeded with 3 sample nodes
+✓ Database seeded with 6 conversation messages (3 exchanges)
 ```

 ## Available Rake Tasks